Autism friends? Many parents have concerns because their child with autism or their child with ADHD has no friends.

 I’ll bet there are many people who wouldn’t think of the cat lady or the coin show people or the college student as “friends.”
 Perhaps, most important, does the individual on the spectrum consider them friends?

-Remember, we are discussing those on the autism spectrum who tend to have difficulty with abstract concepts.
+Remember, we are discussing those with autism or ADHD who tend to have difficulty with abstract concepts.
 Friendship is pretty abstract.
 There are different kinds of friends and different depths of friendship.
 That’s just the beginning.

 How does the student or his family view this friendship thing?

 Exploring the student’s “social family” could be an interesting exercise.
-Perhaps these kids have more friends than they realize.
+Perhaps these kids with autism have more autism friends than they realize.